 Maluuba is a Canadian A.I. firm that was acquired by Microsoft earlier this year.
 So this is partially a 🇨🇦/🇺🇸 A.I. that recently attained a max score on Ms. Pac-Man.
 The human record at 266,330, kind of pales in comparison to the max score possible, at 999,990.

 Maluuba wasn’t the only AI firm attempting to create an unbeatable player at Ms. Pac-Man.
 It might be surprising that many, many other firms and teams have attempted this same Ms. Pac-Man challenge and failed.
 This leaves the AI community recognizing Microsoft & Maluuba’s unbeatable AI system as a real achievement.
 Applying AI to beat games has been an ongoing proxy for measuring the development of the technology.
 Games ranging from Jeopardy, Chess, and even Go are no longer out of reach.

 How Airbnb uses A.I. to compete with hotels 🛏️

 Their goal is to provide personalization at scale.
-These search results can now better reflect your personal preferences, outdoorsy vs. urban, downtown bar scene or quiet family neighborhood.
-The types of words you put into those search results directly tie to hundreds (!) of factors related to the listing showed to you.
+These search results can now better reflect your personal preferences, outdoorsy vs. urban, downtown bar scene or a quiet family neighborhood.
+The types of words you put into those search results directly tied to hundreds (!) of factors related to the listing shown to you.
 The impact?
 Their conversion rate increased by 1 percent. 😲 Powerful stuff.